 When the body can have fuller range of motion with less restriction, it has a powerful ability to take that forward progress and move it further.
 You have heard the famous physics law that states: "A body at rest tends to stay at rest, and a body in motion tends to stay in motion."
 This is true for the healing of the fascial layer as well.
 The body recognizes when fascial restrictions are released, and the cascade effect to the rest of the fascial web is enabled.

 Getting Myofascial Release sessions can have a profound effect on ones health.
 Sometimes healing can take place in one session.
 More likely several.

 Things that determine healing time can be: How long ago did the trauma happen?
 What treatments have been utilized since?
 Has there been any additional trauma to the same area?
 What other factors are involved?
 Is the patient on a prescription drug protocol?
-Do they exercise and are they wiling to do self care at home?
-What is the attitude of the patient?
-A host of other factors come into play while healing is progressing.
+Do they stretch properly and exercise?
+Are they wiling to do self care at home?
+Is the patient invested in the healing process?
+A host of other factors can come into play while healing is progressing.

-Also, you will be shown self care techniques that help support this process and hasten recovery times and effectiveness.
+You will also be shown self care techniques that help support this process and hasten recovery times and effectiveness.